ionicsolutions/ytterbium/README.md

 To run `ytterbium`, the [General Requirements for running QuTiP](http://qutip.org/docs/3.1.0/installation.html) need to be fulfilled and `qutip` needs to be installed.

+The Clebsch-Gordan calculator, which is not required for normal use, additionally requires `sympy`.

 While it is possible to run `qutip` on Python 2.7.x, `ytterbium` is developed on Python 3.6 and will not work correctly on Python <3.6 without modifications.